xd2287/transformers/docs/source/en/model_doc/mask2former.md

 This model was contributed by [Shivalika Singh](https://huggingface.co/shivi) and [Alara Dirik](https://huggingface.co/adirik).
 The original code can be found [here](https://github.com/facebookresearch/Mask2Former).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [mask2former](https://huggingface.co/models?other=mask2former)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with Mask2Former.